auth0/docs/articles/product-lifecycle/migration/lock-android-v1-v2.md

 ---
-description: A reference for changed option names and behaviors in Lock for Android v2
+description: Learn about the changed option names and behaviors in Lock for Android v2.
 topics:
   - libraries
   - lock